How to Translate a Page in Google Chrome

 How to Translate Page in Google Chrome on iPhone

-iPhone users can translate a page in the Google Chrome app the same way iPad users do.
+iPhone users can translate a page in the Google Chrome app like iPad users.
 The mobile app browser works in the same way on both iOS tablets and smartphones.

 How to Translate a Page in Google Chrome on Android

-The steps on how to translate a page in Google Chrome on Android are nearly identical to those for iOS devices.
+The steps for translating a page in Google Chrome on Android are nearly identical to those for iOS devices.
 The only difference is that instead of tapping the gear icon, you have three vertical dots on the panel at the bottom.

 How to Force Translate a Page in Google Chrome